-"Agreement" or "Common Agreement" means this Common Agreement reached between the employers and the unions as defined in the Protocol Agreement dated December 4, 2012.

-"Collective Agreement" means the combination of provisions of the Common Agreement with local provisions that constitute a collective agreement between an institution and a local union.

-"Employee" means a person employed within a bargaining unit represented by one of the unions that has ratified a Collective Agreement that includes this Common Agreement.

-"Employer" means an employer that has ratified a Collective Agreement that includes this Common Agreement.

-"Institution" means a post-secondary institution that has ratified a Collective Agreement that includes this Common Agreement.

-"Joint Administration and Dispute Resolution Committee" or "JADRC" means the committee established under Article 3.2 below.

-"Joint Labour-Management Committee" means a committee formed by local parties with equal representation from a local union and an institution.

-"Local parties" means the institution and local bargaining unit where both have ratified a Collective Agreement that includes this Common Agreement.

-"Local provision" means a provision of a Collective Agreement established by negotiations between an individual employer and a local union.

-"Local union" means a bargaining unit representing employees at an institution that has ratified a Collective Agreement that includes this Common Agreement.

-"Ministry" means the Ministry of Advanced Education.

-"Parties" or "Common Parties" means the employers and unions that have ratified a Collective Agreement that includes this Common Agreement.
+- 1. "Agreement" or "Common Agreement" means this Common Agreement reached between the employers and the unions as defined in "Parties" or "Common Parties" definition. - 2.
+"Collective Agreement" means the combination of provisions of the Common Agreement with local provisions that constitute a collective agreement between an institution and a local union. - 3.
+"Employee" means a person employed within a bargaining unit represented by one of the unions that has ratified a Collective Agreement that includes this Common Agreement. - 4.
+"Employer" means an employer that has ratified a Collective Agreement that includes this Common Agreement. - 5.
+"Institution" means a post-secondary institution that has ratified a Collective Agreement that includes this Common Agreement. - 6.
+"Joint Administration and Dispute Resolution Committee" or "JADRC" means the committee established pursuant to Article 3.2 of this Agreement. - 7.
+"Joint Labour-Management Committee" means a committee formed by local parties with equal representation from a local union and an institution. - 8.
+"Local parties" means the institution and local bargaining unit where both have ratified a Collective Agreement that includes this Common Agreement. - 9.
+"Local provision" means a provision of a Collective Agreement established by negotiations between an individual employer and a local union. - 10.
+"Local union" means a bargaining unit representing employees at an institution that has ratified a Collective Agreement that includes this Common Agreement. - 11.
+"Ministry" means the Ministry of Advanced Education. - 12.
+"Parties" or "Common Parties" means the following employers and unions that have ratified a Collective Agreement that includes this Common Agreement: - Camosun College/Camosun College Faculty Association (FPSE Local 12) - College of New Caledonia/Faculty Association of the College of New Caledonia (FPSE Local 3) - College of the Rockies/College of the Rockies Faculty Association (FPSE Local 6) - Douglas College/Douglas College Faculty Association (FPSE Local 4) - North Island College/North Island College Faculty Association (FPSE Local 16) - Northwest Community College/Academic Workers' Union (FPSE Local 11) - Okanagan College/Okanagan College Faculty Association (FPSE Local 9) - Selkirk College/Selkirk College Faculty Association (FPSE Local 10) - 13.
 "Post-Secondary Employers' Association" or "PSEA" means the employers' association that is established for post-secondary institutions under the Public Sector Employers' Act and that is the employer bargaining agent for all institutions.

-"Ratification" means the acceptance by the BCGEU and by both an institution and the PSEA of the terms of a Collective Agreement that includes this Common Agreement pursuant to the Protocol Agreement of December 4, 2012.
+- 14. "Ratification" means the acceptance by a local union and by both an institution and the PSEA of the terms of a Collective Agreement that includes this Common Agreement.
+The local unions and institutions are those listed in 12 above. - 15.
+"Union" means a faculty association or trade union certified as a bargaining agent.